p2rkw/xf86-input-mtrack/README.md

 For two finger scrolling.
 How far you must move your fingers before a button click is triggered.
 Integer value.
 Defaults to 150.

+**ScrollClickTime** -
+For two finger scrolling.
+How long button triggered by scrolling will be hold down.
+A value of 0 will hold button down till end of gesture.
+Integer value representing milliseconds.
+Defaults to 20.

+**ScrollSensitivity** -
+For two finger scrolling.
+Sensitivity (movement speed) of pointer during two finger scrolling.
+A value of 0 disables pointer movement during gesture.
+Integer value expressed as parts per thousand of normal sensivity.
+A value of 1000 results with normal movement speed.
+Defaults to 0.

 **ScrollUpButton** -
 For two finger scrolling.
 The button that is triggered by scrolling up.
 Integer value.
 A value of 0 disables scrolling up.
 Defaults to 4.